 Expert Patient Capacity Building

-To meet this need, the expert patient capacity building (EPCB) group in collaboration with MDC and a group of patient-partners are working to establish expert patient capacity building in the Canadian neuromuscular community.
+The NMD4C expert patient capacity building (EPCB) group in collaboration with MDC and a group of patient-partners are working to establish expert patient capacity building in the Canadian neuromuscular community.
 The EPCB team welcomed Patricia Mortenson in April 2021 to the role of project coordinator.
 The group pursued a landscaping exercise to gather the available resources for patient-oriented research (POR) and best practices, and has published a database to share this information.
-Working with patient partners and knowledge translation experts, the working group is developing easy-to-use and accessible Canadian NMD patient training modules to train both patient partners and researchers.
+Working with patient partners and knowledge translation experts, the working group developed easy-to-use and accessible Canadian NMD patient training modules (imPORTND) to train both patient partners and researchers.

 The imPORTND platform offers online, self-directed, free training modules on how to conduct research that is informed by, and most meaningful to individuals living with neuromuscular disorders.
 The modules are designed for all members of the study team: including researchers, lab staff, and patient- and family partners.